spawnmarvel/quickguides/cogent-eventhub/README.md

 * Select the Azure Domain as the source.

+* Click on Configure Items or Select Items.

+* Highlight your Azure tags (tag1, tag2, tag3) and add them to the "Exposed" list.

 Now, any OPC DA client can connect to Cogent directly and see your tag1, tag2, and tag3 as if they were local PLC tags.